ZeeksX/test/README.md

 ## Contact

 For any questions or suggestions, feel free to reach out to the project maintainers or open an issue on the repository.
-You can also reach out to [Ezekiel](mailto:ikinwotezekiel@gmail.com) or visit their [GitHub profile](https://github.com/ZeeksX).
+You can also reach out to [Ezekiel](mailto:ikinwotezekiel@gmail.com), [Philip](mailto:philip.edward1510@gmail.com)  or visit their GitHub profile [ZeeksX](https://github.com/ZeeksX), [Pellumi](https://github.com/Pellumi).

 ---